|

 and Craft Shop.
 Visitors can get a glimpse of the life and culture

-of aborigines of Selangor;
+of aborigines of Selangor.

 Kuala Selangor Fireflies - Kampung Kuantan is an attraction